Frequently Asked Questions:

 For an open seat in the current year, families are notified within five business days.
 Family response period is five business days.

 Online applications open in October.
 Complete application packages should be submitted by February 17.

 Do you offer sibling discounts?

 Each sibling receives an $800 discount per year.

 How are students with learning differences supported?

-- Applications for students in the wait pool will rollover to the following school year.
-However, if during the following year you receive an admission offer to which you decline, this will close the application.
-A new application must be submitted for admission consideration after a previous application has been closed.
+Applications for students in the wait pool will rollover to the following school year.
+However, if you receive an admission offer to which you decline, this will close the application.
+A new application must be submitted after a previous application has been closed.